The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 - Beneficiaries (Income Support) and cases (AISH) by gender;

-- Heads of household by age category; and
+- Head of household by age category; and

 - Percentage of cases receiving employment income.